garymm/earl/README.md

-# Earl: a framework for reinforcement learning research code
+# Earl: a framework for scalable reinforcement learning research

 Earl is a library of reinforcement learning (RL) building blocks that strives to makes it easy to build simple, efficient, and readable agents.

 Earl is built on [JAX](https://docs.jax.dev/en/latest/) and [Equinox](https://docs.kidger.site/equinox/).

 Earl implements the two architectures described in ["Podracer architectures for scalable Reinforcement Learning"](https://arxiv.org/abs/2104.06272), which were used at DeepMind to scale training to very large batch sizes across many chips.
-This repository includes a few agents (AKA RL algorithms), notably R2D2 as described in “Recurrent Experience Replay In Distributed Reinforcement Learning”.
+This repository includes a few agents (AKA RL algorithms), notably R2D2 as described in "Recurrent Experience Replay In Distributed Reinforcement Learning".

 The most important parts of Earl are: